MicrosoftDocs/architecture-center/docs/solution-ideas/articles/aks-iot-data-streaming-content.md

 [!INCLUDE [header_file](../../../includes/sol-idea-header.md)]

 This solution demonstrates how to ingest and analyze high volumes of IoT data and generate real-time recommendations and insights.

-This solution utilizes the following:
+This solution utilizes the following functionality:

-- Real-time data ingestion and processing pipeline capable of detection and notification within seconds
+- Real-time data ingestion and processing pipeline capable of detection and notification within seconds.
-- A secure API gateway that connects to back-end services running anywhere
+- A secure API gateway that connects to back-end services running anywhere.
-- Elastic provisioning of compute capacity without the need to manage the infrastructure
+- Elastic provisioning of compute capacity without the need to manage the infrastructure.

 ## Architecture